General-Tao-Ventures/cartha-cli/README.md

 6. Automatically detect when approval completes and proceed to Phase 2
 7. The verifier automatically detects your lock and adds you to the upcoming epoch

-**Managing Positions**: Visit https://cartha-lock.vercel.app to view all your positions, extend locks, or top up existing positions.
-Extend and Top Up features are currently in testing.
+**Managing Positions**: Visit https://cartha.finance/manage to view all your positions, extend locks, or top up existing positions.

 ### View Your Password